FrankenFreak/Assignment-2/README.md

+Assignment by the University of Manchester

+All codes are written by Clive Marvelous

+Assignment Summary:
 1. Read course data from a file.
 2. Compute the mean, standard deviation, and standard error for the coursework marks.
 3. Use dynamic memory allocation or vectors for storing data.